stockmind/gpd-pocket-ubuntu-respin/README.md

 You can update an installed system using the update commands here:
 [Update steps](#post-install)

+# 17.10 Ubuntu

+Ubuntu 17.10 ships with GNOME 3 as default desktop environment.
+There are several issues and things that doesn't work as expected at the moment (Scaling, rotation after sleep/login, etc...) .
+I suggest you to install Unity and use LightDM as login/dispay manager.

+You can do that issuing:

+    sudo apt install unity lightdm

+And select "LightDM" instead of "GDM" when prompted.
+On first login after Unity and LightDM install click on the big "circle" icon near your username and select "Unity"  as Desktop Environment.

 # Check kernel builds by Petr Matula

 [Petr Matula kernel repository](https://github.com/petrmatula190/gpd-pocket-kernel)